whoIsStella/steel-wool/README.md

 - browser privacy still depends on Chromium, Puppeteer, Tor configuration, and the surrounding host
 - automated verification currently covers syntax and repository hygiene, not end-to-end network behavior

-## Repository consolidation

-Steel Wool is the canonical repository for this project. `Rubber` was an abandoned bootstrap repository with no implementation beyond repository configuration.

 ## Scope

 Steel Wool is intended for privacy protection, local data-loss prevention, and defensive network controls on systems the operator owns or is authorized to administer.